Alluxio/alluxio/docs/en/operation/Configuration.md

 or Alluxio workers connect to an Alluxio master, they will initialize their own Alluxio configuration properties with the default values supplied by the masters based on the master-side `${ALLUXIO_HOME}/conf/alluxio-site.properties` files.
-As a result, cluster admins can set client-side settings (e.g., `alluxio.user.*`), or network transport settings (e.g., `alluxio.security.authentication.type`), or worker settings (e.g., `alluxio.worker.*`) in `${ALLUXIO_HOME}/conf/alluxio-site.properties` on all the masters, which will be distributed and become cluster-wide default values when clients and workers connect.
+As a result, cluster admins can set default client-side settings (e.g., `alluxio.user.*`), or network transport settings (e.g., `alluxio.security.authentication.type`) in `${ALLUXIO_HOME}/conf/alluxio-site.properties` on all the masters, which will be distributed and become cluster-wide default values when clients and workers connect.

 For example, the property `alluxio.user.file.writetype.default` defaults to `ASYNC_THROUGH`, which first writes to Alluxio and then asynchronously writes to the UFS.